 10 of the most beautiful islands in Spain

-Spain has some of the most beautiful islands in Europe.
+Spain has some of the the most beautiful islands in Europe.
 The most popular Spanish islands are divided equally between the Balearic Islands and the Canary Islands.
-All have unique features, along with warm and clear water and wild and untouched beaches.
-From the splendor and natural beauty of Ibiza, to the wind-swept volcanoes of Tenerife, there is something for every traveler in the islands of Spain.
+They all have unique characteristics, along with warm clear water and wild and untouched beaches.
+From the glitz and natural beauty of Ibiza, to the windswept volcanoes of Tenerife, there is something for every traveler in Spain's islands.

 Islands of Spain